-Symptom Action The amount of system memory that is displayed is less than the amount of installed physical memory.
-Make sure that: No error LEDs are lit on the operator information panel.
+Symptom Ac tion The amount of system memory that is displayed is less than the 1.
+Make sure that: amount of installed physical No error LEDs are lit on the operator information panel. memory.
 The memory modules are seated correctly.
 You have installed the correct type of memory (see "Installing a memory module" on page 9).
-If you changed the memory, you updated the memory configuration in the Configuration/Setup Utility program.
 All banks of memory are enabled.
-The server might have automatically disabled a memory bank when it detected a problem, or a memory bank might have been manually disabled.
-2. Check the POST error log for error message 289: If a DIMM was disabled by a system-management interrupt (SMI), replace the DIMM.
-If a DIMM was disabled by the user or by POST, run the Configuration/Setup Utility program and enable the DIMM.
+The server might have automatically disabled a memory bank when it detected a problem.
+2. Check the POST error log for error message 289 (see "Using the Configuration/Setup Utility program" on page 25); if a DIMM was disabled by a system-management interrupt (SMI), replace the DIMM.
 3. Run memory diagnostics (see "Running the diagnostic programs" in the Problem Determination and Service Guide).
-Add one pair of DIMMs at a time, making sure that the DIMMs in each pair are matching.
+4. Add one pair of DIMMs at a time, making sure that the DIMMs in each pair match.
 5. Reseat the DIMMs.
 6. Replace the following components one at a time, in the order shown, restarting the server each time: a.
 DIMMs b.
 (Trained service technician only) System board